 Astron.
 Astrophys.
 Suppl.
 Ser.

 Royal Greenwich ObservatoryThe Royal Greenwich Observatory was closed on 31 October 1998; see Appendix A. Madingley Road, Cambridge CB3 0EZ, UK

-2 - Astronomy Unit, Queen Mary and Westfield College, University of London, Mile End Road, London E1 4NS, UK
+2 Astronomy Unit, Queen Mary and Westfield College, University of London, Mile End Road, London E1 4NS, UK

-3 - Astrophysics and Planetary Science Division, School of Mathematics and Physics, The Queen's University of Belfast, Belfast BT7 1NN, Northern Ireland
+3 Astrophysics and Planetary Science Division, School of Mathematics and Physics, The Queen's University of Belfast, Belfast BT7 1NN, Northern Ireland

 In this paper, we publish measurements of 1514 positions of the major satellites of Saturn made in 1995 and 1997 using CCD detectors attached to the 1-metre Jacobus Kapteyn Telescope on the island of La Palma.
 Analysis of the data as inter-satellite positions shows that the observations of Tethys, Dione, Rhea and Titan have root-mean-square residuals of in 1995 and in 1997.

 Key words: satellites of Saturn / astrometry

 Tables 6 to 9 are only available in electronic form at the CDS via anonymous ftp to cdsarc.u-strasbg.fr (220.127.116.11) or via http://cdsweb.u-strasbg.fr/Abstract.html